PierreSenellart/provsql/doc/provsql.md

 ## Installation

 1. Compile the code with `make`.
+If you have several installed versions of PostgreSQL, you can change the version the module is compiled against by changing the reference to `pg_config` in the Makefile.

-2. Install it in the PostgreSQL extensions directory with `make install` (run as a user with rights to write the PostgreSQL installation directories).
+2. Install it in the PostgreSQL extensions directory with `make install` (run as a user with rights to write to the PostgreSQL installation directories).

 3. Add the line